yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/_Users_Guide.rst

 Build uboot again
 ^^^^^^^^^^^^^^^^^

+.. ifconfig:: CONFIG_part_family in ('General_family', 'AM335X_family', 'AM437X_family', 'AM57X_family')

+   The updated u-boot.dtb needs to be packed in u-boot.img for authentication so rebuild uboot ARMV7 without changing any parameters.

+.. ifconfig:: CONFIG_part_family not in ('General_family', 'AM335X_family', 'AM437X_family', 'AM57X_family')

    The updated u-boot.dtb needs to be packed in u-boot.img for authentication so rebuild uboot ARMV8 without changing any parameters.

 Refer to :ref:`top-level-makefile`